-A reader asked for tips on how to help a woman cope with her mother’s death.
+A reader asked for tips on how to help his girlfriend cope with her mother’s death.
 There isn’t one right thing to say or do after a mom dies, but there are many little ways to show your love and support.

 I wrote Heartwarming Sympathy Gifts for Someone Whose Mom Died a couple years ago, but we know a gift doesn’t ease the grief of a mother’s death.
 So, I asked my She Blossoms Facebook Group what to do after a woman loses her mom.
 This article is a summary of those tips, plus my own experience grieving the death of my grandmother.